What are the eligibility requirements for Masters in Germany?

 For the language, you need IELTS (usually 6.5 band) for English courses.
 If you pick a German course, you need TestDaF or Goethe certificates.
 You also need to show money for your living costs in a Blocked Account.
 Right now, you need about €11,904 for one year.
 Lastly, your SOP (Statement of Purpose) and CV should be very clear about why you chose that specific course.
-If you follow these steps early, you have a good chance to study in Germany.
+If you follow these steps early, you have a good chance of studying in Germany.

 - Eligibility Requirements for MS in Germany for Indian Students